Yorkshire Dales WalksWalking Routes & Hiking Trails

 Upper Ribblesdale & Three Peaks Walks

 Walking Highlights.
 The 'Big Three' peaks of Whernside, Ingleborough and Pen-y-ghent are the focus of walking in this area.
-Walks to these summits do not involve any technical difficulties hence their popularity.
+Yorkshire Dales walks to these summits do not involve any technical difficulties hence their popularity.
 Personal favourites also include the Norber Erratics, the Ingleton Waterfalls Walk and walks starting from Dentdale.

 Where to stay - Settle, Horton-in-Ribblesdale, Clapham and Ingleton all provide an ideal base for walking in this area.